-I am sure it is no surprise to anyone that making these blogs, with relevant information, is no small task.
+I am sure it is no surprise to anyone that making these blogs, filled to the brim with relevant information, is no small task.
 I love doing this for you because the piano is my passion!
 But to be able to keep doing this I have placed links to various services and products that I trust and endorse.
 Should you wish to buy one of those products I will get a commission at no extra cost to you.
 Read my full disclosure here.

 Table of Contents

 Each interval described below comes with a symbol, a distance and a reference song.
 Those are handy for a couple of reasons.